mbridak/augratin/README.md

 ## Recent changes

+- [23-3-28] Merged in changes from @barryshaffer to add support for Omnirig on windows.
 - [23-3-7] Reduced network timeout for spot pulls from 15 to 5 seconds.
 Safer dictionary key access.
 - [23-2-17] Repackaged for PyPi and pip install